sass/sass/doc-src/SASS_CHANGELOG.md

 * Add a couple missing `require`s, fixing some load errors, especially when using the command-line interface.

+* Tune up some heuristics for eliminating redundant generated selectors.
+This will prevent some selector elimination in cases where multi-layered `@extend` is being used and where it seems intuitively like selectors shouldn't be eliminated.

 ## 3.2.11

 * Fix `@extend`'s semantics with respect to pseudo-elements.
 They are no longer